UNESCO Viking heritage, Inuit farming and blue ice

-Narsarsuaq is not really a town, more of an airport village, and it is the perfect basis for a small farm holiday – or, as it is called here, a sheep farm holiday.
-Experience the Greenland Ice Sheet close by, walk from village to village, or sheep farm to sheep farm, while your luggage is being transported for you.
-You can also take longer hikes, for instance from Qaqortoq to the old Norse village of Igaliku, or between the village of Qassiarsuk, where Erik the Red lived, and the town of Narsaq.
-Your options are endless down here, where the beautiful, long peninsulas offer the perfect settings for relaxation.
+You can also walk from village to village, or sheep farm to sheep farm, while your luggage is being transported for you.
+These multi-day tours can take you from Qaqortoq to the old Norse village of Igaliku, or between the village of Qassiarsuk, where Erik the Red lived, and the town of Narsaq.

 Almost everywhere you go, you are like to meet sheep, enjoying life to the full on the green hillsides.